xyk2/taiwan-real-estate-market-data/README.md

 Playing around with a dataset of all real estate sales, rentals, and land purchases in Taiwan from 2002 til 2018 (over 6 million transactions).
 Includes district, price sold, house size, building types, date of construction, and approximate addresses.

 ### Work to be done
-- filter out outliers in the data set (source data not completely clean)
+- filter out outliers and anomalies in the data set
 - geocode all addresses to latitude / longitudes
 - Visualize with OSM or some kind of GIS tool
 - cross reference with other data sets from the Land Adminstration, combine other relevant information